Go Ahead, Indulge!

-If you’re like many weight worriers, restraining yourself from the temptations that abound is a losing battle fraught with guilt.
-Give yourself a break and skip the self-control — you’ll be happier and, chances are, slimmer.
+If you’re like many weight worriers, restricting the holiday treats that abound is a losing battle fraught with guilt.
+Give yourself a break and skip the self-control — you’ll be happier and, chances are, at a healthier weight.
 Ironically, if you savor rather than forbid your favorite foods, you’re more apt to stay on track with your overall healthy eating plan.

-Allow yourself to have whatever you want, and you’ll begin to be more selective about what that really is.
+Allow yourself to have whatever you want, and you may begin to be more selective about what that really is.

 This kind of balanced, mindful eating can eventually result in a natural, easy-to-maintain weight, no matter what the month.

 It can also help to realize that overeating is perfectly normal, not in the least a lapse in good behavior.
 It makes sense.
 Food is about pleasure as well as good nutrition; sometimes we need more of a food than what is recommended to feel truly satisfied both physically and emotionally.
 Plus, rich food by nature stays with us longer so we don’t need to eat as soon or as much at following meals.
 Rich foods, when eaten in moderation, won’t make us fat.